-Indiana is home to 247,301 babies, representing 3.7 percent of the state's population.
-As many as 46.9 percent live in households with incomes less than twice the federal poverty line (in 2018, about \$50,000 a year for a family of four), placing them at economic disadvantage.
-America's youngest children are diverse and are raised in a variety of family contexts.
-In Indiana, 29.4 percent of babies are children of color and 11.0 percent of the state's infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Indiana is home to 247,301 babies, representing 3.7 pe of the state's population.
+As many as 46.9 percent live households with incomes less than twice the federal po line (in 2018, about \$50,000 a year for a family of four). placing them at economic disadvantage.
+America's you children are diverse and are raised in a variety of family contexts.
+In Indiana, 29.4 percent of babies are children color and 11.0 percent of the state's infants and toddle in rural areas.
+A broad array of policies and services and required to ensure all of them have an equitable start in